aelshehawy/aelshehawy/README.md

 - 👋 Hi, I’m Ashrakat Elshehawy (@aelshehawy).
 I am a postdoctoral fellow at Stanford.
 I hold a PhD from Oxford.
 - 👀 I’m interested in Foreign Interventions, Political Economy, Computational Social Science, and Natural Language Processing.
 - 👩🏽‍🏫 I teach graduate level courses on Social Data Science with Python, Computational Text Analysis and Machine Learning, and Introduction to Statistics in R.
-- 📫 How to reach me @AshElshehawy on Twitter or email me @ ashrakat.elshehawy@politics.ox.ac.uk.
+- 📫 How to reach me @AshElshehawy on Twitter or email me @ ashrakat@stanford.edu.
 - 🤓 Please visit my website www.ashrakatelshehawy.com to know more about my research and teaching.